sclorg/mongodb-container/README.md

 |  `MONGODB_QUIET`      | Runs MongoDB in a quiet mode that attempts to limit the amount of output. |  true

-You can also set following mount points by passing `-v /host:/container` flag to Docker.
+You can also set the following mount points by passing the `-v /host:/container` flag to Docker.

 |  Volume mount point         | Description            |
 | :-------------------------- | ---------------------- |
 |  `/var/lib/mongodb/data`   | MongoDB data directory |

-**Notice: When mouting directory from host into the container, ensure that the mounted directory has the appropriate permissions and that the owner and group of the directory matches the user UID or name which is running inside the container.**
+**Notice: When mouting a directory from the host into the container, ensure that the mounted directory has the appropriate permissions and that the owner and group of the directory matches the user UID or name which is running inside the container.**